 The vulnerability to poverty of Filipino households is estimated in this study using a threelevel longitudinal model and three-wave household-level panel data in the Philippines.
-Chaudhuri et al.'s (2002) method of estimating households' vulnerability to poverty - which has been widely adopted in numerous empirical works on vulnerability based on crosssectional data - has been further extended in our study by applying the multilevel longitudinal random coefficient model to the panel data.
+Chaudhuri et al.'s (2002) method of estimating households' vulnerability to poverty - which has been widely adopted in numerous empirical works on vulnerability based on crosssectional data - has been further extended in our study by applying the multilevel longitudinal random coefficient (RC) model to the panel data.
 We have corrected heterogeneity bias using Bell and Jones's (2015) 'within-between' formulation.
 This leads to our specific methodological contributions to the empirical literature on vulnerability such as: decomposing the ex ante vulnerability estimate into idiosyncratic and covariate components; reducing the possible bias in vulnerability estimates by using a multilevel model; and, characterising household poverty situations in both vulnerability and poverty persistence dimensions by utilising the panel data.
+As a robustness check we have applied the fixedeffects (FE) model for the level of household income per capita and its first-differences.
+In case the FE model is applied for the first differenced income, the predicted income is derived as a sum of the actual income in 2009 and the predicted growth in income.
+We define the vulnerability status according to whether the predicted income is below the poverty line or not in 2012.

 Interestingly, the estimated multilevel model contains a set of significant and empirically sound predictors of household income.
-Consistent with the findings from local poverty studies, profile of heads (education, sex, and age), composition (household size and dependency ratio) and location (urban/rural and region) significantly explain the variation in household income.
+Consistent with the findings from local poverty studies (e.g. Balisacan, 1997; Tabunda, 2000), profile of heads (education, sex, and age), composition (household size and dependency ratio) and location (urban/rural and region) significantly explain the variation in household income.
 Observable covariate (fuel price and rainfall) and idiosyncratic (labour market) shocks also have significant (negative) impacts on household income.

-Further interesting findings can be drawn from the empirical results on our vulnerability estimates based on the multilevel model.
+Further interesting findings can be drawn from the empirical results on our vulnerability estimates based on the RC model.
 Around 37.7 percent of the panel households are classified as vulnerable at least once in any of the periods covered.
 Only 15.9 percent of the panel households are vulnerable to unobservable covariate shocks while 34.5 percent are vulnerable to unobservable idiosyncratic shocks.
 Decomposition of poverty and vulnerability to poverty revealed that the chronic and the transitory poor, and even the never poor, are more vulnerable to unobservable idiosyncratic shocks than to unobservable covariate shocks.
 Impacts of idiosyncratic shocks might have been more direct and more specific compared to those of covariate shocks.
+We have noted that the vulnerability statuses based on the FE model applied to the first differenced income are broadly consistent with those based on the RC model.